 The stenciling may sound a bit tricky, but it’s not bad at all… even for beginners!

-If you are thinking about doing a stencil wall in your house, you should definitely give it a try.
-I promise – you will love it and so will all your ‘wowed’ guests…there are so many possibilities.
-Check out some more fun ideas here.
+If you are thinking about doing a stencil wall in your house, you should give it a try.
+You will love it and so will your guests if they ever come over.

 If that’s not enough to inspire you, Cutting Edge is giving away a free stencil to one of our readers (valued up to $50)!
 How cool is that?